(a) All staff members who have direct contact must be 18 years of age or older.

 A paraprofessional must have knowledge of client rights, according to section 148F.165, and staff member responsibilities.
 A paraprofessional may not admit, transfer, or discharge a client but may be responsible for the delivery of treatment service according to section 245G.10, subdivision 3.

-(a) Care coordination must be provided by qualified staff.
-An individual is qualified to provide care coordination if the individual:
+(a) Treatment coordination must be provided by qualified staff.
+An individual is qualified to provide treatment coordination if the individual meets the qualifications of an alcohol and drug counselor under subdivision 5 or if the individual:

 (1) is skilled in the process of identifying and assessing a wide range of client needs;